joe97tab/Luckfox-Pwn-PS4/README.md

 - If everthing worked change to GoldHEN or HEN.
 - no-wait-padi, can reduce pwn time but may miss captured package.
 - When pwn the console don't touch anything it will increase the success rate.
+- `Cannot connect to network: (NW-31274-7).` It means the program try to injection, sometime the exploit fails or the PS4 crashes.
+- `LAN cable not connected.` It means the program will try next attempt, if pwn success it turns off Ethernet and shutdown.

 ---------------------------------------------------------------------------------------